ishim0226/ConnpassToSlack/README.md

       - DYNAMO_TABLE => Same as dynamodb_table_name defined above.
       - ADDRESS_FILTER => Address to be notified.
 (Separate with comma when multiple.
 Searched as OR.)
       - WEBHOOK_URL => Slack webhook url.
 (Get to https://slack.com/services/new/incoming-webhook)
+      - UPDATE_NOTIFY => Write ( True or False ).
+Whether to notify the update information of the notified event.
+If nothing is defined, it is treated as False.

 4. Initialize